jaca230/hdsoc_daq_manual/docs/software.md

 ---

-## ATAR_DAQ
+## HDSOC_DAQ

 ### Overview

-The ATAR DAQ software is a midas frontend that interfaces with several other softwares (see [software dependencies page](software.md)) to read out events from a nalu scientific board while working within the midas framework.
+The HDSoC DAQ software is a midas frontend that interfaces with several other softwares (see [software dependencies page](software.md)) to read out events from a nalu scientific board while working within the midas framework.

 ### Installation